EnricoAlvaro/FINAL_PROJECT-OOP/README.md

 # Author and Acknowledgement

 • This project would not have been possible without the dedication, effort, and collaborative skills of Enrico Alvaro, Andrei Lusterio, and Kayelene Amaira Vital.
-Specially thanks to our instructor Sir Emmanuel Charlie Enriquez who provided a clear instruction and value feedback throughout the development of this work.
+Special thanks to our instructor Sir Emmanuel Charlie Enriquez who provided clear instructions and valuable feedback throughout the development of this work.

 # Other Sections You May Include